Consensys/ethql/README.md

 **This repo is currently in its Proof of Concept stages.**

-ethql is a TypeScript application that exposes a GraphQL interface to the public Ethereum ledger.
+ethql is a server that exposes a GraphQL endpoint to the public Ethereum ledger.
 It works against the standard JSON-RPC APIs offered by all Ethereum clients.
+It is built in TypeScript, and thus leverages the vast ecosystem of GraphQL tooling while preserving compile-time type safety.

-ethql reimagines blockchain data as a graph, and leverages the extensibility of GraphQL to introduce additional functionality, amongst which are:
+ethql regards blockchain data as a graph, and leverages the extensibility of GraphQL to introduce additional functionality, amongst which are:

 * Decoding of standard transactions (e.g. ERC20, ENS, ERC223, etc.) out of the box.
 * New query patterns enabled by indexing solutions (e.g. all transactions between any two accounts).